 Q: Someone from my chamber previously completed the fellowship.
 Can I still apply?

 Yes.
 Our most recent cohorts have included a mix of chambers who have never participated and those with past fellows.

 Q: I wasn’t accepted to the Fellowship program this year, what else can I do to get involved?

 For starters, apply again next year.
-In the meantime, email Edgar Castillo at ECastillo@acce.org to be added to the Education Attainment Division (EAD) and discuss other learning and consultation opportunities offered by the EAD.
+In the meantime, email Edgar Castillo at ECastillo@acce.org to be added to the Education & Talent Development Division (ETD) and discuss other learning and consultation opportunities offered by the ETD.